 What Do Patients Say They Want?

-- Communication: Two-way communication between doctor and patient is important, especially during the initial consultation.
+Communication: Two-way communication between doctor and patient is important, especially during the initial consultation.
 Seeing a doctor for the first time, especially in the early, fragile stages of recovery, can be intimidating and sometimes scary.
-Patients may be entering new and unfamiliar territory, and sometimes this can interfere with understanding the doctor, or being simply overwhelmed where they can't process what the doctor is saying.
-Conversely, doctors may be unable to understand a patient's troubles or explanation of symptoms.
+Patients may be entering new and unfamiliar territory, and sometimes this can interfere with understanding the doctor, or being simply overwhelmed where they can’t process what the doctor is saying.
+Conversely, doctors may be unable to understand a patient’s troubles or explanations of symptoms.